juspay/hyperswitch-web/puppeteer-tests/README.md

-# Google Pay Wallet Automation
+# Puppeteer Tests

-This folder contains a standalone Puppeteer automation script for the Google Pay wallet flow.
+This folder contains standalone Puppeteer automation tests.
+Each test flow is kept in its own folder so additional payment-method tests can be added without affecting the application or Cypress tests.

+## Google Pay

-The script is not part of the standard Cypress run.
+The Google Pay test is located in `googlepay/gpay-test.js`.
+It is not part of the standard Cypress run.
 It launches Google Chrome with a copied Chrome user profile, opens the Hyperswitch demo store, enters the payment element iframe, clicks Google Pay, confirms the Google Pay sheet, and verifies that the demo page shows `Payment succeeded`.

 ## Prerequisites